 Figure 4: Absolute number of reported cases of whooping cough among infants in the Netherlands, by year and month of the first day of illness.

 The figure below shows reported cases of whooping cough per 100,000 inhabitants by age group, from 2004 to the present day.
 Following the peak in reported cases of whooping cough in 2021, there was a downward trend in 2013.
-The decrease during the Covid years is also clearly visible in this figure.
+The decrease during the COVID-19 pandemic is also clearly visible in this figure.

 Skip chart Reported cases of whooping cough per year by age and go to datatable

-*Preliminary case numbers are shown for 2024.
-These numbers are based on reported cases from 1 January – 18 November 2024
+*Preliminary case numbers are shown for 2025.
+These numbers are based on reported cases to 12 May 2025

 Mortality due to whooping cough

 Before vaccination against whooping cough was introduced in 1957, about 200 Dutch children died each year from the disease.
 After whooping cough vaccination was introduced in the Netherlands, the number of children with whooping cough fell sharply.
 From 1964 on, there were about 0–2 deaths from whooping cough annually in the Netherlands.
-As of 22 July 2024, the total number of deaths from whooping cough in 2024 is currently 8.
+No deaths from whooping cough have been reported in 2025.

 Skip chart Whooping cough mortality and go to datatable